intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Getting Started/API Overview/Energy API.md

 # /energy GET
 ---

-The `/energy` path returns a ‘cube’ of energy data for a specified number of periods starting at an epoch.:boom:
+The `/energy` path returns a ‘cube’ of energy data for a specified number of periods starting at an epoch.

 The response contains aggregated data for the requested period, and for its child period.
 For example a request for a *week* period will produce a response with data aggregated for the *week* and for its child period: *day*.